 The strong and unique physics program of SoLID, consisting of PVDIS, SIDIS and J/ψ production, was presented in the context of the worldwide effort.
 The science related recommendations from the Director's Review committee have been addressed.
-The scientific reach, unique strength and feasibility of the SoLID program demonstrate that we are ready for the next step: the anticipated Science Review by DOE.
+The device, while complex, is low risk with a high potential to deliver the proposed strong and rich physics program.
+The scientific reach, unique strength and feasibility of the SoLID program demonstrate that we are ready to proceed to the next step: the anticipated Science Review by DOE.